Davidpereira2803/tello_ros_driver_TEMO/README.md

 ## Introduction

-This repository is a fork of the Tello driver developped by the SNT-ARG team, it adds an emotion recognition model to the driver, and drone reaction movements for 6 emotions.
+This repository is a forked version of the Tello driver developped by the SNT-ARG team, it adds an emotion recognition model to the driver, and drone reaction movements for 6 emotions.
 Furthermore, a graphical interface was developped to display the video feed and some sensory data, such as the battery status.

 ## What is new?